-Daisy Hooee Nampeyo was born around 1906 to Annie Nampeyo Healing and Will Healing.
+Daisy Hooee Nampeyo was born around 1906 to Annie and Will Healing.
 Her grandmother was Nampeyo of Hano.
-Her mother was of the Corn Clan but she was named Tobacco Flower after her father's Tobacco Clan.
+Her mother was of the Corn Clan but Daisy was named Tobacco Flower after her father's Tobacco Clan.
 "Daisy" was given to her by a field nurse working at the government agency office on First Mesa.
 Shortly after she was born at Hano her family moved to the new village of Polacca at the base of First Mesa.

-Daisy returned to Hopi when her mother's health began to decline.
-It was shortly after that she married Ray Naha and they had three children.
+Daisy returned to Hopi when her mother's health began to fail.
+Shortly after that she married Ray Naha and they had three children.
 Not long after Ray left, they divorced and she returned to her mother's house with the kids.
 She soon found a job cooking for a 4H group in Ramah, NM, and then married Leo Poblano, a silversmith from Zuni.
 She collaborated on some of his jewelry but also made pottery.
 A few years later Leo was killed while fighting a forest fire in California and Daisy returned to Polacca to work with her sister, Rachel Namingha Nampeyo.

 In 1948, Daisy met and married Sidney Hooee, another silversmith from Zuni.
 She returned to Zuni where Catalina Zunie recruited her a few years later to teach traditional pottery making at Zuni High School.
 Daisy spent some time becoming a consummate Zuni potter and learning the designs first.
 Jennie Laate married into and moved to Zuni from Acoma during this time.
 Jennie and Daisy learned together.
 Daisy started teaching pottery classes at Zuni High in the fall of 1960.
 She retired from teaching in 1974 but remained at Zuni for another decade before returning to Hopi.